vstevano/toolbox/README.md

 A code to compute the Mean Value (Baldereschi's) Point of a given structure in the first Brillouin zone.
 For a detailed explanation of the fundamentals of the mean value point and how to compute it please check: A. Baldcreschi, 'Mean-Value Point in the Brillouin Zone', Phys.
 Rev. B 7, 5212 (1973) DOI: https://doi.org/10.1103/PhysRevB.7.5212 .
 This code follows directly the reasonong from Baldereschi, with the caveat that the system of equations that needs to be solved to obtain the mean value point is solved numerically on the grid of k-points.

+10. structure_function.py

+A code to compute Q-dependent structure function (structure factor).
+Simulation of both X-ray and neutron diffraction experiments is implemented.
+The atomic_scattering_params.py contains various atomic scattering parameters needed for calculations of the structure function.